Django versus Flask with Single File Applications2019-04-03

-It’s just a rare case that our single file application doesn’t use it in any way, and whilst in theory Django could be changed to not require a key, it’s probably not worth it.
+It’s just a rare case that our single file application doesn’t use it in any way, and while in theory Django could be changed to not require a key, it’s probably not worth it.

 Both frameworks also have security pages in their documentation: Django / Flask.
 We can see the philosophical differences again on these pages.
-Django follows Python’s “batteries included” philosophy, whilst Flask either refers to other libraries, such as Google’s Flask-Talisman, or gives you a code snippet and asks you to finish the implementation yourself.
+Django follows Python’s “batteries included” philosophy, while Flask either refers to other libraries, such as Google’s Flask-Talisman, or gives you a code snippet and asks you to finish the implementation yourself.

 6. More Batteries